Start an Expression in Your City

 Defining Your First Circle Worksheet

-SECTION 4 - The First Month Plan
+The First Month Plan

 Simple weekly rhythm: